New Medicine Students

 This section provides an overview of the essential tasks you will need to complete as part of your enrolment/registration, as well helpful resources to support you if you join us at Lincoln Medical School.

-University Registration
+University registration

 If your place with Lincoln Medical School is confirmed, you will receive an email notification from the University of Nottingham approximately three weeks before your start date.
 This email will contain further details on how to complete the registration process.
-The registration process will be completed online on MyNottingham.
+The registration process can be completed online on MyNottingham.
 If you have not received your registration email, please contact registration@nottingham.ac.uk.

 Some students may be asked to complete a document check as part of their registration/enrolment.
 The University are required to ask for this information to ensure that you have the right to study in the UK.
 If you are required to complete a document check, you will be sent an email by enrolmentdocuments@lincoln.ac.uk to request that you provide images of your documents or to share your status with the University of Lincoln.
 This may include uploading a passport or a visa, if you hold one.

-Upload Your ID Photo
+Upload your ID photo

-Lincoln Students’ Union Consent Form
+Sign the University of Lincoln Students Union Consent Form

-To join the University of Lincoln’s Students’ Union, you are required to complete a Data Sharing Consent form.
+To join the University of Lincoln’s Students’ Union, you are required to complete a data sharing consent form.

 If you are attending Lincoln Fresher's Week and want to attend Students’ Union activities and events, you will need to provide consent for the University of Lincoln to share your data with the Students' Union.
-Please complete the below form by the Monday 11 September 2023.
+Please complete the below form by the Monday 9 September 2024.
 You will not be able to attend any SU events, sports, and societies until you have completed this form.

-Consent Form
+Sign Form

 Complete DBS Check and Occupational Health Check

 Your offer is conditional upon you successfully completing additional fitness to practice checks.
 You will also need to complete Disclosure and Barring Service (DBS) clearance and have an Occupational Health check.
-You should have already received communications from University of Nottingham with guidance on how to complete your DBS check.

 You should have also received a communication from the School of Medicine and Optima Health (University of Nottingham’s Occupational Health provider), with full details and a link to complete a questionnaire (PPQ) before you arrive.
-If you have any questions, you can email the placements team via ms-placements-admin@nottingham.ac.uk or if it is Occupational Health specific, you can email Optima Health via team8@optimahealth.co.uk.
+If you have any questions, you can email the Placements Team via ms-placements-admin@nottingham.ac.uk or if it is Occupational Health specific, you can email Optima Health via team8@optimahealth.co.uk.

 In addition to completing the Occupational Health Questionnaire, you will need to be assessed in person by the University of Nottingham's Occupational Health provider, Optima Health.
 An appointment with Optima Health will take place during your first week.
 Please see your induction timetable for further details of the date and location.
 You will receive an email invitation directly from Optima Health detailing the date and time slot you will be required to attend.

-Occupational Health Check Guidance
+Occupational Health Guidance

-Access the ICT Getting Started Guide
+Access the Digital Services Getting Started guide

-ICT Getting Started Guide
+Digital Services Getting Started Guide

 You will require a laboratory coat for the practical sessions that you undertake during your course which will be provided to you by Lincoln Medical School.